Armaanshah32/IOSS/README.md

 # IOSS
 IOSS Practical 10 Semester 4
-Tha branches contain the lab work.
+The branches contain the lab work.